Follow us on networks

 Some of the most common pathologies that can be detected by observing our own flow are the following:

-• Amenorrhea: or total absence of menstruation.
-As long as it is not associated with pregnancy, lack of bleeding is not a good symptom.
-The causes can be hormonal, but also caused by stress or anxiety.
+• Amenorrhea: or complete absence of menstruation.
+As long as it is not associated with pregnancy, lack of bleeding is not a good sign.
+The causes can be hormonal, but also generated by stress or anxiety.

-• Menorrhagia: which is the increase in menstrual flow or also the duration.
-If it is older than seven days or the blood loss exceeds 80ml.
+• Menorrhagia: which is the increase in menstrual flow or also in duration.
+If it is more than seven days or the blood loss exceeds 80ml.
 The cause may be due to an ovulation problem.

 • Hypomenorrhea: which is just the opposite, a decrease in menstrual flow.
-Possibly its origin is a hormonal alteration.
+Its origin is possibly a hormonal alteration.

 • Oligomenorrhea: when the interval between one menstruation and another exceeds 35 days.

-• Polymenorrhea - the opposite of the above.
-That the interval between two rules is less than 21 days.
+• Polymenorrhea: the opposite of the above.
+That the interval between two periods is less than 21 days.

-Does this mean that if at some point in my fertile life something of the aforementioned happens to me, I have to run to the gynecologist?
+Does this mean that if at any time during my fertile life something like what we just mentioned happens to me, I have to rush to the gynecologist?
 Absolutely.

-Everything that happens to us in our day to day affects us physically.
-Tiredness, stress situations or even taking some medications cause our hormonal system to vary.
+Everything that happens to us in our daily lives affects us on a physical level.
+Tiredness, stressful situations or even taking some medications causes our hormonal system to vary.

-In a timely manner, it is not worrisome.
+In a timely manner, it is not worrying.
 It happens to all of us.

-If it remains in time for a few cycles, consult a specialist and have a review.
+If it continues over time for a few cycles, consult a specialist and have it checked out.

 The important thing is that you pay attention to it.
 That you dedicate a few seconds a day while your period lasts and know what your menstruation is like.
-In this way, when you go to the rperiodic gynecology check-ups, you will be able to inform the specialist in detail if there were changes.
+This way, when you go to the rperiodic gynecology check-ups, you will be able to inform the specialist in detail if there have been changes.

-Depending on the intimate hygiene products you use, it will be easier for you to observe how your menstruation is.
+Depending on the intimate hygiene products you use, it will be easier for you to observe what your menstruation is like.

-If you use tampons to avoid losses, it will be very difficult to know the amount of flow you have and the color of the blood.
-But there are alternatives that will help you with this work.
-Such as sanitary napkins or the menstrual cup.
+If you use tampons to prevent leakage, it will be very difficult for you to know the amount of flow you have and the color of the blood.
+But there are alternatives that will help you with this task.
+Such as sanitary pads or menstrual cups.
 Thanks to them you will see perfectly even the color of the fabrics.

-Maybe until now you have not considered how important it is to learn about your own menstruation, and everything that can help you to know that everything is going well.
+Maybe until now you had not considered how important it is to learn about your own menstruation, and everything that can help you know that everything is going well.

-We encourage you, if you are not doing it already, to keep a record, with which you will be able to know exactly what is the duration of your menstrual cycle and when will be your days of greatest bleeding, and in which you may want to take special care of yourself.
+We encourage you, if you are not already doing so, to keep a record, with which you will be able to know exactly what the length of your menstrual cycle is and when your heaviest bleeding days will be, and when you may want to take special care of yourself.

-Take advantage of a small notebook, your personal agenda or if you are more of a technology, look for a specific app to record your data.
+Take advantage of a small notebook, your personal agenda or if you are more into technology, look for a specific app to record your data.

 Also, remember, your period shouldn't hurt.
-It can be a hassle, but if there is pain, You have to find the cause of this and improve general health, hormonal and go in search of a healthy and painless menstrual cycle.
+It can be a hassle, but if there is pain, we must look for the cause of this and improve general health, hormonal and go in search of a healthy and pain-free menstrual cycle.

 It may interest you: